NASCAR Craftsman Truck Series at Watkins Glen International

 The NASCAR Craftsman Truck Series has competed at Watkins Glen International in Watkins Glen, New York, on a varying basis.
-The race is currently known as the Mission 176 at The Glen.
+The race is currently known as the Bully Hill Vineyards 176 at The Glen.

 Introduced in 1996 as part of a Truck Series schedule expansion, the inaugural running was won by Ron Hornaday Jr. Being on a road course, the race attracted road course ringers with road racing experience.
 It was removed from the calendar in 2000 due to scheduling conflicts, but was re-added in 2021 as the Truck Series' final race before the NASCAR playoffs.
 The race was dropped again in 2022, and then was re-added to the schedule for the 2025 season.

 History

 The first NASCAR Craftsman Truck Series event at Watkins Glen International was held in 1996, as one of eight new tracks added to the schedule that season, and the only road course among them.
 The inaugural Parts America 150 took place on August 25, two weeks after the NASCAR Winston Cup Series' The Bud at The Glen; Cup drivers like Joe Nemechek and Geoff Bodine, who owned Truck Series teams, also ran the Truck race to develop additional familiarity with the track.
 Bodine, who won the Cup race, had not planned to run the race but chose to do so after receiving an entry fee from the track.
 The weekend, which included support races by the NASCAR Busch Series and Featherlite Modified Tour, attracted what track press director J. J. O'Malley described as "an awful lot of interest" partly due to the Truck Series' rise in popularity and the presence of Cup drivers.
 Steve Park, driving Nemechek's truck, was the fastest driver in qualifying to win the pole position but did not participate in the race as Nemechek returned to the ride.
 Nemechek started the race last and finished second behind Ron Hornaday Jr., who took the lead from Mike Skinner on lap 21 and led the rest of the race.